Here are the top 10 films shot in Ohio

 CINCINNATI (WOWK) — Some of the most famous actors of all time starred in films that came out of Ohio.
-Both Marilyn Manson and Morgan Freeman had films that were shot in Ohio.
+Both Marilyn Monroe and Morgan Freeman had films that were shot in Ohio.

 Here are facts about films shot in Ohio using the Internet Movie Database (IMDb).